aragon/aragon-wiki/docs/network/aragon_network_token.md

 The first use of ANT is as a Sybil-resistant mechanism for governance.
 In the [Aragon Governance Proposal (AGP) process](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-1.md#aragon-network-votes), which was [first approved by ANT holders](https://blog.aragon.org/final-results-from-the-agp-1-vote/) on November 17, 2018, one ANT equals one vote.
 This means that anyone can vote on AGPs, even while remaining pseudonymous, by acquiring and holding ANT at the time of the Aragon Network vote they want to participate in.
 ANT can also be used to vote on proposals in the [Community Funding DAO](https://forum.aragon.org/t/how-to-make-proposals-to-the-community-funding-dao/697), which was first proposed in [AGP-10](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-10.md), approved in [Aragon Network Vote #1](https://blog.aragon.org/final-results-from-aragon-network-vote-1/), and [deployed](https://forum.aragon.org/t/agp-discussion-community-funding-dao/418/36) on March 18, 2019.

+On March 13, 2020, ANT holders [voted to sunset the AGP process](https://blog.aragon.org/final-results-from-aragon-network-vote-6/) in preparation for Phase 3 of the [Aragon Network launch](overview/#the-aragon-network-launch).

 **Aragon Court**
+From the [ANJ article](https://help.aragon.org/article/44-how-to-get-anj-and-become-an-aragon-court-juror#bonding-curve) at the Aragon Help Desk:

+> ANJ (Aragon Network Juror) is the native token of Aragon Court, which jurors need to activate in the Court to be selected and earn dispute fees.
+The use of ANJ helps align the incentives of jurors with the long-term health of the Court, ensuring the Court's integrity.

+ANJ is minted by depositing ANT using a bonding curve smart contract.
+The ANJ bonding curve went live with the official launch of Aragon Court on Fight For Freedom Day February 10, 2020.

+Continuing from the ANJ Help Desk article:

+> ANJ is a continuous token, the supply of which is regulated by a bonding curve.
+A bonding curve is an automated market maker smart contract that defines a relationship between token price and token supply.
+>
+> ANT is the reserve token used to back the ANJ supply.
+The more ANT is deposited in the ANJ bonding curve, the more the total supply of ANJ increases; the more ANT is withdrawn from the bonding curve, the more the total supply of ANJ decreases.
+>
+> The bonding curve is used to convert ANT into ANJ and back at pre-defined rates.
+The way the ANJ bonding curve is set up, the more ANT is sent to the bonding curve, the fewer new ANJ will be released back to the sender; the more ANJ is sent to the bonding curve, the fewer ANT will be released back to the sender.
+>
+> You can find a technical explanation of bonding curves [here](https://yos.io/2018/11/10/bonding-curves) and find the source code for the specific smart contract used for the ANJ bonding curve [here](https://github.com/AragonBlack/fundraising/blob/next/apps/batched-bancor-market-maker/contracts/BatchedBancorMarketMaker.sol).

-With the launch of the Aragon Network and the Aragon Court, the [current plan](https://blog.aragon.one/aragon-network-and-token-primer/) is for it to be possible to deposit ANT in a bonding curve to mint Aragon Network Juror (ANJ) tokens, which will be required to stake and become a juror in the Aragon Court.
-More information about the use of ANT and ANJ in the Aragon Court can be found in the [Aragon Network whitepaper](https://github.com/aragon/whitepaper).
+More information about the use of ANT and ANJ in Aragon Court can be found in the [Aragon Network whitepaper](https://github.com/aragon/whitepaper).

 **Aragon Chain**